khimo/khimo.github.io/bli-guides/bli-advanced-user-guide.md

 The Setup web interface of _BLI ESSENTIAL_ does not offer a high degree of customization.
 In fact, this interface should be used in exceptional cases, or for upgrading your _BLI_ to _PRO_ (see section [*Upgrade to PRO*](#upgrade-pro) for further information).
 After performing the upgrade, the Setup web interface becomes the most important tool for configuring and programming your setup.

-An installer can access the _BLI_ setup interface with the _admin_ user, which has an unknown password by default.
-The Setup function 2 can be used for setting the _admin_ password to _"admin"_ for 5 minutes, and the _BLI_ will request a password update as soon as the web interface is accessed.
+**An installer can access the _BLI_ setup interface with the _admin_ user, which has an unknown password by default.
+The Setup button function 2 (check [Button Functions](#button-functions))  can be used for setting the _admin_ password to _"admin"_ for 5 minutes, and the _BLI_ will request a password update as soon as the web interface is accessed.**

 #### Upgrade to PRO {#upgrade-pro}